-Learning Outcomes: During this Library seminar, you will
+Learning Outcomes: During the Library seminar, you will:

-- Know how to find & access archaeological literature for your assigned archaeological site using the Libraries Summon Search box
+C. Learn how to find & access research resources for your archaeological artifact using the Libraries Search Box [aka Summon]

-- Know how to filter a Summon result set to find the following types of archaeological literature:
+- Learn how to filter a Summon result set to find the following types of resources:

 - scholarly journal articles published in peer reviewed academic journals